mgraupe/LuigsAndNeumannSM5/README.md

 A python class for communicating with the Luigs &amp; Neumann SM-5 control box.

-LandNSM5 implements a class for communicating with a Luigs & Neumann SM-5 control box to control the manipulators.
+`LandNSM5` implements a class for communicating with a Luigs & Neumann SM-5 control box to control the manipulators.
 The SM-5 must be connected with a USB cable.

-This class uses the python "serial" package which allows for communication with serial devices through 'write' and 'read'.
-The communication properties (BaudRate, Terminator, etc.) are set when invoking the serial object with serial.Serial(..).
+This class uses the python `serial` package which allows for communication with serial devices through `write` and `read`.
+The communication properties (BaudRate, Terminator, etc.) are set when invoking the serial object with `serial.Serial(...)`.
 For the SM-5: The Baud rate is 38400 Baud, 8 Data bit, NoParity and 1 Stopbit afterswitch power on (see 'Interface description V1.8.pdf' manual).

 The SM-7 or SM-8-4 control boxes might be accessed using this class, but this has not been tested.